 - Producing Research: ATI produces research on the impact institutional interventions to effect change in higher education policies and practices and to share successful strategies with school systems, counselors, other nonprofit organizations and education leaders across the country.

-To date, more than 130 top colleges and universities have joined the initiative, and together they have enrolled more than 12,000 additional lower-income students since 2016.
+To date, nearly 130 top colleges and universities have joined the initiative, and together they have enrolled more than 12,000 additional lower-income students since 2016.

 Between 2015-16, the year before ATI launched, and 2017-18, ATI-eligible institutions added 20,696 lower-income students, representing more than 40 percent of ATI’s goal.